f18m/cmonitor/README.md

                                         Note that a comma-separated list of above stats can be provided.
   -e, --deep-collect                    Collect all available details about the stats families enabled by --collect.
                                         By default, for each family, only the stats that are used by the 'cmonitor_chart' companion utility are collected.
-With this option a more detailed but larger JSON / InfluxDB data stream is produced.
+With this option a more detailed but larger JSON / InfluxDB / Prometheus data stream is produced.
   -g, --cgroup-name=<REQ ARG>           If cgroup sampling is active (--collect=cgroups*), this option allows to provide explicitly the name of
                                         the cgroup to monitor.
 If 'self' value is passed (the default), the statistics of the cgroups where cmonitor_collector runs will be collected.
 Note that this option is mostly useful when running